jkone27/vite-plugin-fable/README.md

 A first package was pushed to npm.
 This was merely to reserve the package name.
 You can read the code, that's is it for now.

+### Recent Notes

+Added support for dotnet latest runtime in [v0.1.1](./CHANGELOG.md#011---2025-06-03), the suggested action is to upgrade to latest.
+In previous versions the plugin to silently fails if dotnet 8 runtime is not installed, see changelog entry.

 ## Video

 I talked a little bit about this project during this stream: